craftcms/cms/docs/templating/includehirescss.md

 # `{% includeHiResCss %}`

-{intro} This tag will queue up a CSS snippet for inclusion on the page, wrapped by a media query that only targets hi-res screens.
+This tag will queue up a CSS snippet for inclusion on the page, wrapped by a media query that only targets hi-res screens.

 ```twig
 {% set myCss %}